 Landscape and Scenery

-Sri Lanka has a rainforest (the Sinharaja Rainforest), kilometer-long surf beaches, huge trees and flowers everywhere you look, tea plantations, waterfalls, and misty mountains.
+Sri Lanka rainforest, kilometer-long beaches, huge trees and flowers everywhere you look, tea plantations, waterfalls such as the Diyaluma Falls, and misty mountains.

 Winner in Scenery: both Thailand and Sri Lanka